 When hooked, roosterfish don’t fight, they brawl.
 These fish crush baitfish—usually small sardina—in shallow water.
-When hooked they burst into gear-busting long and fast runs.
+After feeling the steel hook penetrate their boca (mouth) they burst into gear-busting long and fast runs.
 If the fight isn’t enough, the scenery and exciting wade-fishing opportunities are reason enough to pursue these Pacific Ocean torpedoes.

 What distinguishes roosterfish from other species?

-With their majestic comb of dorsal fin and distinct black stripes they just look cool.
-They live in spectacular habitats of aqua-marine waters surrounded by crashing waves, rocky bottoms, and beaches usually backdropped by spectacular mountains.
+With their majestic comb and distinct black stripes they have one of the most majestic and exotic appearances of any saltwater gamefish on the planet.
+They live in spectacular habitats of aquamarine waters surrounded by crashing waves, rocky bottoms, and beaches usually backdropped by spectacular mountains.

 They are apex predators, which means they aren’t afraid to eat a fly…but when they are available in shallow water they are often on edge, acutely aware of anything bigger than themselves.
 When chasing bait to fill their stomachs, roosters will dart and dive and change directions multiple times.
 They don’t tail, they announce their presence with authority, and they fight hard.
 Small ones jump and big ones run long and mean.

 An angler would think an apex predator such as a roosterfish would crush any fly in its wheelhouse, but, matching the available baitfish is very important.
 When fishing from the beach, roosters are more likely to hit a well-placed fly than when cast to from a panga—22 to 28 feet fishing boats used by local guides.